Vara-Lab/Sails-Hello-World/README.md

     ```bash
     cargo build --release
     ```

+> Note: If you have an error like the following in your terminal "the `wasm32-unknown-unknown` target may not be installed" you need to install the wasm32 target to compile your contract, run the following command in your terminal and recompile the contract:

+    ```bash
+    rustup target add wasm32-unknown-unknown
+    ```

 Once the compilation is complete, locate the `app.idl` file in `wasm` directory, and the `wasm.opt.wasm` fie in the `target/wasm32-unknown-unknown/release` directory.